cocos/cocos-docs/en/scripting/basic-node-api.md

 These two method have equal effect.

-Notice:
+**Note**:
 - `removeFromParent` usually need to pass a `false`, otherwise it will clear all the events and actions on the node.
- - creating a new node with [Creating and Destroying Nodes](create-destroy.md) section, you'll need to give the newly created node a parent to initialize it properly.
+- Creating a new node with [Creating and Destroying Nodes](create-destroy.md) section, you'll need to give the newly created node a parent to initialize it properly.

 ### Access child node

-`this.node.children` will return all child nodes of current node.<br>
+- `this.node.children` will return all child nodes of current node.
-`this.node.childrenCount` will return the number of child nodes.
+- `this.node.childrenCount` will return the number of child nodes.

 **Notice** the above API will only count direct children, not grand children.